Peterborough office

 Insurance is also key for any business providing goods or services to third parties.
 Whilst not everything can be insured, having some cover is much better than having none.

-If you would like further information on ways to protect your business, please contact Ashley Sutherland on 01733 295553 or ashley.sutherland@hegarty.co.uk
+If you would like further information on legal services for your business, please contact Ashley Sutherland on 01733 295553 or ashley.sutherland@hegarty.co.uk

 [button_shortcode button_url="https://www.hegarty.co.uk/business-advice/corporate-law/" button_text="Click to find out more about how our coporate team can help you"]